-Attached for the Board of Fire Commissioners review is the Los Angeles Fire Department (LAFD) Domestic Violence Action Plan, which was submitted to the Mayor's Office in March 2016.
-The Department's Plan was a result of the Mayor's Executive Directive No. 12 (ED No. 12), entitled, "Domestic Violence Services," issued on October 1, 2015.
+Attached for the Board of Fire Commissioners review is the Los Angeles Fire Department's (LAFD) Domestic Violence (DV) Action Plan, which was submitted to the Mayor's Office in March 2016.
+The Department's Plan was a result of Mayor's Executive Directive No. 12 (ED No. 12), entitled, "Domestic Violence Services," issued on October 1, 2015.

-As a result of ED No. 12, each Department head designated a Domestic Violence Prevention Liaison to serve on the Mayor's Working Group against Domestic Violence, with the ultimate goal of identifying ways to support victims of domestic violence and to raise awareness regarding domestic violence prevention and resources available to the public.
-Battalion Chief Elise Brodowy was designated as the LAFD liaison.
+As a result of ED No. 12, each Department designated a liaison to serve on the Mayor's Working Group against DV.
+The goal of the group is to identify additional ways to support victims and expand prevention, education and awareness campaigns.
+Battalion Chief Elise Brodowy was designated as the LAFD's liaison.

-The United States Department of Justice defines domestic violence (DV) or Intimate Partner Violence (IPV) as a pattern of abusive behavior in any relationship that is used by one partner to gain power and control over another intimate partner.
-Domestic violence can be physical, sexual, emotional, economic or psychological actions or threats of actions that influences another person.
-On average, every nine seconds someone experiences DV in the United States alone.
+DV or Intimate Partner Violence (IPV), is a pattern of abusive behavior in a relationship that is used by one partner to gain power and control over another intimate partner.
+On average, every 9 seconds someone in the Unites States experiences DV.

-There are also links between DV and Human Trafficking (HT).
+There are links between DV and Human Trafficking (HT).
 The use of power and control over victims are tactics that both batterers and traffickers use.
 Individuals who are trafficked can experience multiple victimizations including sexual exploitation, forced labor and domestic servitude.
+Los Angeles is listed as one of the top 20 cities in the U.S. for sex trafficking.